zakjan/mapbox-gl-draw-geodesic/README.md

 const draw = new MapboxDraw({ modes });
 ```

-The usual MapboxDraw events are fired.
+The usual Mapbox GL Draw events are fired.

 The patching method is compatible with [mapbox-gl-draw-waypoint](https://github.com/zakjan/mapbox-gl-draw-waypoint), both patches can be used together.